Food Hygiene Awareness

 You can read more on our Quality Assurance and Compliance page.

 This page is for general guidance only and reflects current UK food safety legislation and Food Standards Agency guidance at the date of review.
 It does not constitute legal or regulatory advice.
-Food Hygiene Awareness Training is a CPD-accredited awareness course and does not replace Level 2 Food Safety qualification for staff in formal food preparation or supervisory roles.
-Completion of this course does not independently satisfy all food safety training obligations under Regulation (EC) No 852/2004 or the Food Safety and Hygiene (England) Regulations 2013 where a higher level of training is required by the nature of the food handling activity.
+Food Hygiene Awareness Training is a CPD-accredited awareness course and does not replace the Level 2 Food Safety qualification for staff in formal food preparation or supervisory roles.
+Completion of this course does not independently satisfy all food safety training obligations where a higher level of training is required.
 Food business operators remain responsible for ensuring their food safety management systems, staff training, allergen communication, and HACCP-based procedures comply with all applicable legislation and Food Standards Agency guidance.

 < back